aadirai31/Theory-Of-Computing-Science-LL1-Parser/README.md

-# MiniLisp LL(1) Parser - Lexer Implementation
+# MiniLisp LL(1) Parser - Complete Implementation

 ## Overview

-This is the lexer (tokenizer) implementation for the MiniLisp language as specified in the Theory of Computing Science assignment.
+This is a complete LL(1) parser implementation for the MiniLisp language as specified in the Theory of Computing Science assignment.
+It includes both lexer (B.1) and parser (B.2) phases, with parse tree output (B.3).

 ## Project Structure